 The verb נער (na'ar I) means to growl.
 It's used only once, in Jeremiah 51:38.

 The verb נער (na'ar II) means to shake, shake out or off (Nehemiah 5:13, Isaiah 33:15, Psalm 109:23).
 Most occurrences of this verb also seem to denote some kind of separation; the shaking is usually done to remove something or someone from somewhere.
 This verb yields two derivatives:

 - The masculine noun נער (na'ar), meaning a shaking or a scattering.
-This word is used only once, in Zechariah 11:16, but some scholars (BDB Theological Dictionary) think this word doesn't exists and this text is corrupt.
+This word is used only once, in Zechariah 11:16, but some scholars (BDB Theological Dictionary) think this word doesn't exist and this text is corrupt.

 - The feminine noun נערת (ne'oret), denoting the fiber of flax or comparable plant, after it's been beaten and shaken off.

 The assumed root נער (n'r III) yields the following derivations:

 - The masculine noun נער (na'ar), which would technically denote a male child ranging from baby boy (Exodus 2:6, 2 Samuel 12:16) to young man (2 Kings 2:23, 2 Samuel 14:21).
 But in the unisex sense of 'young one' or 'child', this word is applied to Rebekah (Genesis 24:15), Dinah (Genesis 34:3) and various other girls (Deuteronomy 22:15).
 In Hebrew the genders are somewhat differently defined than in English — remember that the word for son, namely בן (ben) may also apply to girls.

 - The feminine equivalent נערה (na'ara) denotes a girl, and is usually employed to mean a marriageable but unmarried young woman (2 Kings 5:2, Ruth 2:6).